AwesomeAssertions/AwesomeAssertions/CONTRIBUTING.md

 Ideally, a bug report should contain the following information:

 * A high-level description of the problem.
-* A _minimal reproduction_, e.g. the smallest size of code/configuration required to reproduce the wrong behavior.
+* A _minimal reproduction_, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
 * A description of the _expected behavior_, contrasted with the _actual behavior_ observed.
 * Information on the environment: nuget version, .NET version, etc.
 * Additional information, e.g. is it a regression from previous versions?
 Are there any known workarounds?